 What is silk fabric?

 Silk fabric is widely known as the most luxurious and beautiful fabric in the world.
 This natural fabric is made from the larvae of the mulberry silkworm to construct their cocoons.
-It is also a generalised term for any fabric constructed using silk yarns or fibres.
+It is also a generalized term for any fabric constructed using silk yarns or fibers.

 Silk is renowned for its lustrous appearance, fine quality, beautiful drape and soft handle.
 It is a highly-priced fabric, mainly due to the time-consuming and delicate process involved to turn the thread into a yarn.